Areopagus sermon: History

 This sermon illustrates the beginnings of the attempts to explain the nature of Christ and an early step on the path that led to the development of Christology.

 Paul begins his address by emphasizing the need to know God, rather than worshiping the unknown:

 "As I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 So you are ignorant of the very thing you worship — and this is what I am going to proclaim to you."

 In his sermon, Paul quotes from certain Greek philosophers and poets, namely in verse 17:28.
 He alludes to passages from Epimenides and from either Aratus or Cleanthes.

 Paul then explained concepts such as the resurrection of the dead and salvation, in effect a prelude to the future discussions of Christology.

 After the sermon a number of people became followers of Paul.
 These included a woman named Damaris, and Dionysius, a member of the Areopagus (not to be confused with Pseudo-Dionysius the Areopagite or Saint Denis, the first Bishop of Paris).

-In the 20th century, Pope John Paul II likened the modern media to the New Areopagus, where Christian ideas needed to be explained and defended anew, against disbelief and the idols of gold and silver.